awsdocs/amazon-pinpoint-developer-guide/doc-source/audience-define-import.md

 ```
 The response provides the job ID with the `Id` attribute\.
 You can use this ID to check the current status of the import job\.

-**Example GET Import Job Request**
+**Example GET import job request**
-To check the current status of an import job, issue a `GET` request to the [Import Job](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-jobs-import-job-id.html) resource:
+To check the current status of an import job, issue a `GET` request to the [Import job](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-jobs-import-job-id.html) resource:

 ```
 GET /v1/apps/application_id/jobs/import/job_id HTTP/1.1